Mortal Kombat (2021 soundtrack)

-Mortal Kombat (Original Motion Picture Soundtrack) is the score album to the 2021 film Mortal Kombat, based on the video game franchise of the same name and a reboot of the Mortal Kombat film series.
-Composed by Benjamin Wallfisch, the 24-track album was released on April 16, 2021 by WaterTower Music and is led by two singles: "Techno Syndrome 2021" an experimented track from the eponymous theme song that featured in the video game series' soundtrack by The Immortals was released on April 9, and "I Am Scorpion", a theme for the character Hanzo Hasashi / Scorpion was released on April 15, before the album.
+Mortal Kombat: Original Motion Picture Soundtrack is the score album to the 2021 film Mortal Kombat, based on the video game franchise of the same name and a reboot of the Mortal Kombat film series.
+Composed by Benjamin Wallfisch, the 24-track album was released on April 16, 2021, by WaterTower Music and is led by two singles: "Techno Syndrome 2021" an experimented track from the eponymous theme song that featured in the video game series' soundtrack by The Immortals was released on April 9, and "I Am Scorpion", a theme for the character Hanzo Hasashi / Scorpion was released on April 15, before the album.

 Wallfisch was hired in early 2020 during the film's pre-production, but composition and recording of the film's score took place for more than one year due to COVID-19 pandemic restrictions as each orchestra member had to record individually.
 On scoring the film, he felt that he was very aware of the responsibility that comes with "scoring a franchise that is deeply embedded in pop culture and with such a passionate fanbase".
 The music received generally positive reviews.

 Development

-The film's director Simon McQuoid met with Wallfisch early on in pre-production even before his involvement confirmed on March 2021, which he described it as an "instant connection", adding that "the music in Mortal Kombat is such a big part of it" on using the pre-existing themes from the video game series.
+The film's director Simon McQuoid met with Wallfisch early on in pre-production even before his involvement confirmed in March 2021, which he described it as an "instant connection", adding that "the music in Mortal Kombat is such a big part of it" on using the pre-existing themes from the video game series.
 This included the "Techno Syndrome" theme composed by the Belgian electronic music group The Immortals.
 Wallfisch wanted to experiment the track even before he could score for the film, so that he could reinvent the core material as an orchestral piece.
 He wrote three to four notes of the melody and some riffs from the original track, while he added creative ways to play with tempo and harmonies.

 Reinventing the titlular track was "a great opportunity to embrace the iconic fanbase", according to Wallfisch, who added that he had a lot of responsibility to do so.
 He played a demo of the track to McQuoid, who called it as "incredible" and felt that "this piece of music made my life so much easier.
 When talking with actors, I didn’t have to pitch them so hard because I had this piece of music for them and they knew exactly what kind of movie we were making."
 The track was mixed and mastered by Tom Norris, who did the same for the remainder of the score.
 Wallfisch said that "[Norris] brought such unbelievable power and energy to the track, and it was such a great honor to work with him".